realYuushi/KryptoMod/README.md

 # KryptoMod
-Mod for the krypto guild.
+Mod for the Krypton guild.